nuwanchamp/EM-ticketing-system/README.md

     unzip <zip-filename.zip>
 ```
 Then you can move it to the project folder and continue the above steps from `Dependency Installation`

+---

+### Improvements
+- user Livewire for better performance and protection
+- Configurable Ticket Assignment service (Can be further improved for agent load balancing)
+- Event decoupling through event listeners and job queues for better service isolation
+- Middleware level route restrictions
+- TDD development
+---

+### Assumptions:
+- After Ticket is created, the user redirects to the ticket page for better UX
+- Ticket will be automatically assigned to an agent
+- All the login users are agents and will not open tickets
+- Page header excluded due to minimal navigation
+- Agents don't require filtering assigned tickets list by status
+- Customer can Cancel a ticket any time
+- Only the Agent will try to log in/register

+> [!NOTE]
+> - Some class methods are public to facilitate testing purposes
+> - I have ignored the Site header/Nav for now
+> - Used Laravel Starter kit with minor tweaks for admin Authentication